Old Gaffers Association

-The Old Gaffers Association (OGA – The Association for Gaff Rig Sailing) is an unincorporated association formed in 1963 in the United Kingdom to promote the use of the Gaff rig.
+The Old Gaffers Association (OGA – The Association for Gaff Rig Sailing) is a not-for-profit unincorporated association.
+Formed in the United Kingdom in 1963, it is devoted to promoting the recreational use of traditional sailing boats, Gaff rig.
+It is primarily funded by membership dues and regularly hosts competitions, boat building workshops, and lectures.

 It currently states its aim as 'to encourage interest in gaff rig, lug and spritsail rigs'.
 It was originally created in the early 1960s when some recreational sailors became concerned that traditional sailing boats were disappearing from British shores.
 It was hoped that holding races specifically for traditional boats would encourage people to own and maintain the boats.
 The activities have expanded over the years and now include a range of sailing and social events including winter lectures, cruising in company and events for small boats.

 The rules of the association require every area to hold at least one event every year which should include a race for gaff rigged boats.
 Most areas hold additional events including: